NearNodeFlash/NearNodeFlash.github.io/docs/rfcs/0002/readme.md

                 ...
         ```

-    2. Rabbit software creates a pod and duplicates the `foo` pod template spec in the NNF Container Profile and fills in the necessary volumes and config map.
+    2. Rabbit software creates a pod and duplicates the `foo` pod spec in the NNF Container Profile and fills in the necessary volumes and config map.

         ```yaml
             kind: Pod